 Now THAT was getting down to brass military tacks.
 How to put a bayonet on one’s M-1 Rifle, and kill another man with it.
 Using stuffed dummies mounted on wooden frames on a part of the Plain, to attack singly and as a group.

 It was then I knew West Point was training for real war, whatever else it did. .
-Even if everyone of my classmates were headed toward being Army officers, still, at rock bottom, especially in the Infantry - ‘Queen of Battle’- ranks graduates had to be able to kill enemy soldiers up close and personal.
+Even if every one of my classmates were headed toward being Army officers, at rock bottom, especially in the Infantry - ‘Queen of Battle’ graduates had to be able to kill enemy soldiers up close and personally.

 I liked that training.
 For it dealt with the essence of what Infantry men for whom all the support – artillery, armor, signal, engineers, aircraft – had to do finally do to win wars, such as WWII just concluded.